National Scholarship Programme (2014/15 entry)

-The National Scholarship Programme began in 2012/13 and is jointly funded by the Government and City University London.
-The scholarship scheme is aimed at providing financial support to students from the lowest household income groups.
-In 2013/14 a total of £918,000 will be awarded to students over a three year period towards tuition fees and living expenses.
+The National Scholarship Programme began in 2012/13 and is jointly funded by the Government and City, University of London.
+It aims to provide financial support to students coming from the lowest household income groups.
+In 2014/15 it will award a total of £936,000, over a three year period, to help cover students' tuition fees and living expenses.

-- With a residual household income of £16,000 a year or less as assessed by Student Finance England (SFE);
+- Residual household income of £16,000 a year or less as assessed by Student Finance England (SFE)

 How to apply

-You do not need to complete a separate application form.
-When applying for student finance through Student Finance England (SFE) please give your consent to share your financial information with your university.
-You will then automatically be considered for a scholarship (provided you meet the eligibility criteria listed above).
+You don't need to complete a separate application form.
+When you apply for student finance through Student Finance England (SFE) please give your consent to share your financial information with City.
+You will then be automatically considered for a scholarship, provided you meet the eligibility criteria listed above.

-Successful students will be contacted during January 2014 and cash payments will be made in two equal instalments in February and May.
-Each recipient will be awarded a scholarship worth £6,000 (a pro-rata amount will be paid to part-time students studying a minimum of 25 per cent intensity of the full-time equivalent) as follows:
+Successful students will be contacted during January 2015 and cash payments will be made in two equal instalments in February and May.
+Each recipient will be awarded a scholarship worth £6,000 (with a pro-rata amount paid to part-time students studying at least 25 per cent of the full-time equivalent).

 |Tuition Fee Waiver||Cash or a further tuition fee waiver||Total value of award|

-Please note: There are only 153 scholarships in 2013/14 to be awarded.
-Consequently, it cannot be guaranteed that every student who meets the eligibility criteria will receive a scholarship.
-The increased value of the scholarship applies from 2013/14 only.
+Please note: Only 156 scholarships can be awarded in 2014/15.
+This means that we cannot guarantee that every student who meets the eligibility criteria will receive a scholarship.

 Terms and Conditions

-1. Eligible students must be registered at the University by 31 October 2013.
+1. Eligible students must be registered at City by 31 October 2014.

-3. Students must be commencing the first year of their degree as a new student i.e. those commencing in Year 2, Year 3 and Year 4 are not eligible.
+3. Students must be starting the first year of their degree as a new student (i.e. those starting in Year 2, Year 3 and Year 4 are not eligible).

-4. The award is available to eligible Home/UK undergraduate students who are domiciled in England.
-Students who are ordinarily resident in Scotland, Wales or Northern Ireland are not eligible.
+4. The award is available to undergraduate students ordinarily resident in England.
+Students who normally live in Scotland, Wales or Northern Ireland are not eligible.

 5. Students whose tuition fees are reassessed in the middle of their degree or who restart a degree will not be eligible.

-6. Students may be eligible for additional scholarships.
-However, students can be awarded either the National Scholarship Programme or The Lord Mayor of London Scholarship for Academic Excellence only.
+6. Students may be eligible for additional scholarships and bursaries.
+However, students can only be awarded either the National Scholarship Programme or The Lord Mayor of London Scholarship for Academic Excellence.